luke-beep/all-about-windows/README.md

 **Note:** This guide is for windows 10 64-bit and 11 64-bit.
 If you are using windows 7 or 8, you can use this guide but some of the steps may not work.
 It is advised to make a backup of your computer before doing any of the steps in this guide How to [Create a system restore point](https://support.microsoft.com/en-us/windows/create-a-system-restore-point-77e02e2a-3298-c869-9974-ef5658ea3b9).

-**Disclamer**: I am not responsible for any damage to your computer.
+**Disclaimer:** I am not responsible for any damage to your computer.
 This guide is for educational purposes only.
 ### **General Tweaks**

 ---